rishiraj824/jackal/_posts/2017-08-31-Auto-Deployment-Using-TravisCI-and-gh-pages.md

 ---
 title: Auto Deployment Using Travis CI
+desc: Deploy apps faster using Travis and gh-pages
 ---

 SUSI Web Chat uses Travis CI with a custom build script to deploy itself on gh-pages after every pull request is merged into the [project](http://github.com/fossasia/chat.susi.ai).
 The build system auto updates the latest changes hosted on [chat.susi.ai](http://chat.susi.ai).
 In this blog, we will see how to automatically deploy the repository on gh pages.